19.7.2024

 • Limitations: Your property’s size and layout might limit the scope of potential extensions.

-Adding a Granny Flat
+Adding a granny flat

 • Flexibility: Granny flats can serve multiple purposes, such as housing elderly family members, providing rental income, or offering a private space for guests.